 E. Use of Search Firms or Employment Agencies

 The university may use search firms for positions with special requirements, such as highly technical or senior-level positions, or in cases where needed to fill the position quickly.
 It is recommended that hiring managers consult with the Director of Talent Management prior to selecting a search firm or agency and during the initial engagement of the firm or agency for budget approval, assistance with contract development, and search planning.
 Search firms or agencies should be advised of their responsibility to conduct searches in accordance with this and other applicable university policies.

 F. Additional Resources

 Human Resources provides further resources to assist hiring managers in conducting staff searches in the online recruiting system and hiring toolkit.
 It is expected that hiring managers will familiarize themselves with and utilize resource materials to support the university’s goal of effective, consistent, and compliant search and selection processes.

 The university provides reasonable accommodation for applicants with disabilities.
 To request accommodation, candidates for employment should contact Human Resources.
 Hiring managers should consult with Human Resources about any requests for accommodation that arise during application and selection processes.

 No child under the age of 14 may be employed by the university.
 There are special restrictions governing the employment of those between the ages of 14 and 18 years of age.
-The university’s staff application asks whether the applicant is under 18 years of age; hiring managers should consult with the Recruitment Coordinator in Human Resources before conducting any screening activities with applicants under 18 or prior to considering the employment of a minor.
+The university’s staff application asks whether the applicant is under 18 years of age; hiring managers should consult with the Human Resources Manager before conducting any screening activities with applicants under 18 or prior to considering the employment of a minor.